COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 4. Each packet starts on a new line.
 The final packet is followed by a single blank line.
 5. The first character of the first value of a packet is placed in column `<loop align>`.
-6. Non-compound values in any column that are longer than `<line length>` - `<loop step>` characters are presented as semicolon-delimited text strings.
+6. Non-compound values that are longer than `<line length>` - `<loop step>` characters are presented as semicolon-delimited text strings.
 7. Semicolon-delimited text strings in loops are formatted as for section 2.1, except that they are indented so that the first non-blank,non-prefix character of each line aligns with the first alphabetic